 The Infection Control Department is a department in the hospital that works to prevent and control infections in patients and staff.
-Infection Control is staffed by a full-time Director, a half-time Assistant, and is supported by an Infectious Disease Physician.
+Infection Control is staffed by two full-time Infection Preventionists, and is supported by an Infectious Disease Physician.
 Infection Control works closely with the Manchester and State Health Departments.

 We’re Stopping the Spread of Flu

 Elliot Health System cares about keeping our patients and visitors healthy.
 As healthcare personnel, one thing we can do to keep our patients healthy is to get vaccinated from the flu.
 We are very proud to share that over 98% of our employees, physicians, volunteers, students, and contracted personnel were vaccinated against the flu last year.
 When compared to the national average of 64% and the State of NH average of 93.5%, we are confident that we are leading the way in influenza prevention for the health of our patients and families.

 Join us in helping to prevent the spread of flu and get vaccinated!
 Elliot offers annual flu clinics through our physician practices (by appointment) and the Elliot Pharmacy at River’s Edge (no appointment necessary).
 Click here for Elliot Pharmacy hours.